How Nintendo Switch Charging Works

 Remember, a power source can safely offer more amps than the device needs.

-Provided your power draw exceeds your power usage then you can charge the Switch’s battery.
+Provided power draw exceeds power usage then you can charge the Switch’s battery.
 Most chargers can charge the Switch while it is asleep.
 USB-C is required to charge while you play under most conditions.
 Idle (on, but no game launched) is the worst state to charge in.
 Power usage is high, but the Switch won’t take in its max draw rate.

 Results may vary by a few watts and minutes.
 Dependent on other factors such as screen brightness, Wi-Fi, and Joy-Con charge levels.